okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-load/main/aspnet/integrationsteps.md

 ### 3: Display the Widget

 The final step is to run your app.
-If the Widget and Okta org are property configured, the Sign-In Widget loads and appears, similar to the following image.
+If the Widget and Okta org are properly configured, the Sign-In Widget loads and appears, similar to the following image.

 <div class="common-image-format">